Recreational Fishing Data Glossary

 - State Waters: Both inland waters and state territorial seas.

-- Federal Exclusive Economic Zone (EEZ): An area contiguous to all state territorial seas, extending seaward 200 nautical miles.
+- Federal Exclusive Economic Zone (EEZ): An area contiguous to all state territorial seas, extending seaward 200 nautical miles from the baseline from which the state territorial sea is measured.

 - Ocean: Both state territorial seas and the EEZ.

-Geographical areas are arranged in geographical order by sub-region.
+Geographical areas are arranged in geographic order by sub-region.
 These sub-regions include:

 - North and Mid-Atlantic